 No matter how gentle your midwife or doctor is, needles hurt a bit and most babies cry at least a little after they get a needle.
 The good news is that researchers are beginning to understand more about children’s pain and have found some things that will make needles feel less painful.

 Breastfeeding relieves babies’ pain really well.
 You can ask your midwives to give your baby’s needles during a breastfeed.3,4

 Holding or cuddling babies, especially skin-to-skin, triggers the release of pain-relieving hormones.
-So if you aren’t able to breastfeed your baby straight after the birth, you can ask one of the midwives to give the needles while you or someone else holds her, preferably skin-to-skin (undressed) and held firmly chest-to-chest in an upright position.3,4
+So if you aren’t able to breastfeed your baby straight after the birth, you can ask one of the midwives to give your baby’s needles while you or someone else holds her, preferably skin-to-skin (undressed) and held firmly chest-to-chest in an upright position.3,4

 Are there any rare side effects I need to know about?

 Researchers haven’t found any serious side effects from the birth dose of the hepatitis B vaccine.
 Serious side effects do happen when older babies and children get vaccines that include hepatitis B but they are very rare.
-Some parents want to know more about them before they start vaccinating their children.

 If you are worried about your baby, you can get help from: